 Bruises are bound to occur from such behavior at some point, but do your best not to worry.
 Head banging is a self-regulating habit, which means your toddler is unlikely to cause serious injury.
 If it starts to hurt them, they’ll pull back a bit to avoid the pain.

 You can always make the possible head banging surfaces safe.
-If your toddler does this to self-soothe, ensure that the crib remains stable following repeated rocking.
-Once in a while, check the screws and bolts to verify nothing is coming loose.
+If your toddler does this to self-soothe, ensure the crib remains stable after repeated rocking.
+Check the screws and bolts occasionally to verify nothing is coming loose (9).

 Pool noodles work wonders on crib railings — just ensure that they’re secured.
 Place fabric around the noodle to stop your toddler from taking a bite.
 Also, verify that they can’t get their head through the crib railings — again, soft fabric works here.

 If possible, place rugs or soft tiles around the floors.
+If there is furniture or another object nearby that could result in injury, move it.
 My toddler would always bang his head against the floor whenever he got frustrated.
-A foam pad helped immensely.

 5. Create a Safety Net

-If your toddler has bottled up frustrations, chances are they just need a good cry.
-When flooded by so many emotions, it’s easier for them to simply bang their head against something.
-In such circumstances, the best thing you can do is to show that you’re there and won’t scold them if they cry.
+If your toddler has bottled-up frustrations, chances are they need a good cry.
+When flooded by so many emotions, it’s easier for them to bang their head against something.
+In such circumstances, the best thing to do is to show that you’re there and won’t scold them if they cry.

 Create a safety net for them to fall into.
 Circle back to empathy and show how you understand their feelings.
 Keep reassuring them that you are right here and won’t go away.

-If they start to cry, stop talking — your toddler will come to you soon for a hug.
-It can be heart-wrenching seeing your little one like this.
-Keep reminding yourself that you’re doing a fantastic job at letting them cry as opposed to punishing.
+If they start to cry, stop talking.
+Your toddler will come to you soon for a hug.
+It can be heart-wrenching to see your little one like this.
+Keep reminding yourself that you’re doing a fantastic job at letting them cry as opposed to punishing them.

 6. Create a Soothing Bedtime Routine